-The consumer confidence indicator in Slovenia rose to -4 in June of 2019 from -6 in the previous month.
-It was the strongest figure since January, mainly due to the increased savings expectations.
-Improvements were also seen in expectations about the household finances, the country’s economy and the number of unemployed.
-Consumer Confidence in Slovenia averaged -18.72 Index Points from 1996 until 2019, reaching an all time high of 2 Index Points in January of 2018 and a record low of -45 Index Points in September of 2012.
+The consumer confidence indicator in Slovenia fell to -11 in September of 2019 from -7 in the previous month.
+It is the lowest reading since October of 2016, as expectations deteriorated for household’s financial situation (-4 vs -2 in August); general economic situation (-13 vs -8); unemployment (13 vs 7) and savings (-14 vs -10).
+Consumer Confidence in Slovenia averaged -18.60 Index Points from 1996 until 2019, reaching an all time high of 2 Index Points in January of 2018 and a record low of -45 Index Points in September of 2012.

 Consumer Confidence in Slovenia is expected to be -10.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Consumer Confidence in Slovenia to stand at -16.00 in 12 months time.
 In the long-term, the Slovenia Consumer Confidence is projected to trend around -19.00 Index Points in 2020, according to our econometric models.